AlexandrePFJanin/MAPT3/README.md

 ### 2. Creation of a new environment

-We strongly recommend installing MAPT<sup>3</sup> in a python environment other than the base using [conda](https://conda.io/projects/conda/en/latest/index.html):
+We strongly recommend installing MAPT<sup>3</sup> in a python environment different from the base using [conda](https://conda.io/projects/conda/en/latest/index.html):

 ```
 conda create --name mapt3
 ```

-Then activate the new environment:
+Activate the new environment:

 ```
 conda activate mapt3